 25.8.1 Project Cost Allocation Figures

 Starting with the Class Year subsequent to Class Year 2012, each Developer in the Open Class Year whose project is not yet In-Service will specify an Interconnection Service evaluation election and provide an updated In-Service Date and Commercial Operation Date (subject to the limitations set forth in Sections 30.3.3.1 and 30.4.4.5 of Attachment X) when it executes a Class Year Interconnection Facilities Study Agreement.
 Each Developer must elect to be evaluated for ERIS and/or CRIS.
-If the Developer elects to be evaluated for CRIS, the requested MW level of CRIS cannot exceed the nameplate capacity of its facility; provided however, (i) if the Class Year Project is a BTM:NG Resource, the requested MW level of CRIS cannot exceed its Net ICAP;
+If the Developer elects to be evaluated for CRIS, the maximum requested MW level of CRIS is as follows:

+(i) if the Class Year Project is a BTM:NG Resource, the requested MW level of CRIS cannot exceed its Net ICAP;

+(ii) if the Class Year Project is a Resource with Energy Duration Limitations, the requested MW level of CRIS cannot exceed the minimum of the following: (a) its expected maximum injection capability in MW for the Developer-selected duration; (b) the nameplate capacity of the facility (i.e., injection capability of the facility expressed in MW); or (c) the sum of facility’s requested and existing ERIS, as applicable;

+(iii) if the Class Year Project is a request for External-to-ROS Deliverability Rights, it can request a MW level of CRIS, not to exceed the increase in transfer capability created by its associated Class Year Transmission Project, as demonstrated in the project’s System Reliability Impact Study.

-(ii) if the Class Year Project is an Energy Storage Resource, the requested MW level of CRIS cannot exceed the minimum of the following: (a) its maximum sustained four-hour injection capability in MW hours; (b) the nameplate capacity of the facility (i.e., injection capability of the facility expressed in MW); or (c) the sum of facility’s requested and existing ERIS, as applicable; and (iii) if the Class Year Project is a request for External-to-ROS Deliverability Rights, it can request a MW level of CRIS, not to exceed the increase in transfer capability created by its associated Class Year Transmission Project, as demonstrated in the project’s System Reliability Impact Study.
+(iv) if the Class Year Project is a facility comprised of multiple units of the same or different technology type, the requested MW level of CRIS must be requested at the facility level (i.e., individual unit within a facility cannot individually request CRIS, nor can an Aggregation within which a Distributed Energy Resource participates) and the MW level of CRIS requested by the Developer cannot exceed the minimum of the following: (a) its expected maximum injection capability in MW for the Developer-selected duration (only applicable if the facility includes a Resource with Energy Duration Limitations); (b) the nameplate capacity of the facility (i.e., collective injection capability of all units within the facility expressed in MW); or (c) the sum of facility’s requested and existing ERIS, as applicable; and

+(v) If the above subsections do not apply to the Class Year Project, the requested MW level of CRIS cannot exceed the nameplate capacity of the facility.

 If the Class Year Project is existing and/or already interconnected taking ERIS, the Class Year Project will be evaluated for a MW level of CRIS specified by the Developer, not to exceed the permissible levels of CRIS that may be requested pursuant to this Section 25.8.1.